Tick Control in Lakeland, FL — Polk County Yard Treatment for Lyme, Spotted Fever, Alpha-Gal

 Tick control in Lakeland, FL targets the four medically significant tick species in Polk County: brown dog tick (Rhipicephalus sanguineus), American dog tick (Dermacentor variabilis), Gulf Coast tick (Amblyomma maculatum), and lone star tick (Amblyomma americanum).
 Polk County tick pressure is sustained year-round given the warm humid climate, abundant wildlife (deer, raccoons, opossums, armadillos), and the wooded edges of established neighborhoods.

 Quick answer.
-Polk County tick yard treatment: $95–$185 per visit on monthly cadence during March–November.
-Targets brush/wood interface zones rather than open turf.
+Polk County tick yard treatment is priced individually by the independent licensed operator and typically follows a monthly cadence during March–November; independent providers set their own pricing.
+It targets brush/wood interface zones rather than open turf.
 Tick exclusion includes vegetation management (3-foot cleared buffer between lawn and woods) plus residual barrier in tall grass and leaf-litter zones.

 Disease risk by tick species in Polk County